Thomas Dixon Jr.: Dixon's thought

 Dixon saw himself, and wanted to be remembered as, a man of ideas.
 He described himself as a reactionary.

 Dixon claimed to be a friend of black people, but he believed that they would never be the equal of whites, who he believed had superior intelligence; according to him, blacks could not benefit much even from the best education.
 He thought giving them the vote was a mistake, if not a disaster, and the Reconstruction Amendments were "insane".

-He favored returning black people to Africa, although, by 1890, there were nearly 7.5 million black Americans; far too many people for this to be a realistic position.
+He favored returning black people to Africa, although, since there were nearly 7.5 million black Americans by 1890, this was not a realistic position.

 Historian Albert Bushnell Hart indicates the implacability of Dixon's opposition to the advancement of blacks, quoting Dixon: "Make a negro a scientific and successful farmer, and let him plant his feet deep in your soil, and it will mean a race war."

 In his autobiography, Dixon claims to have personally witnessed the following: